abreujp/masters-of-elixir/README.md

 - [Montreal Elixir :us:](https://www.youtube.com/@montrealelixir) - Channel of the Montreal Elixir community, featuring meetups, talks, and discussions about Elixir and related technologies.
 - [Livebook :us:](https://www.youtube.com/@livebookdev) - Official channel for Livebook, featuring tutorials, updates, and insights on using Livebook for interactive and collaborative Elixir development.
 - [Elixir Crash Course by Daniel Berg :us:](https://www.youtube.com/watch?v=Q0Z1jqv6LW0&list=PLbV6TI03ZWYVQEC_Txq_cV0Uy_s16b0d3) - A comprehensive crash course on Elixir by Daniel Berg, covering fundamental concepts and practical examples to help you get started with Elixir development.
+- [Empex Conference :us:](https://www.youtube.com/@EMPEXconference) - Videos from the Empex Conference, featuring talks and presentations focused on Elixir and the Erlang ecosystem.

 ## :globe_with_meridians: Hosting Services